 With the B.A.
-Degree in Liberal Arts and Sciences (Major Code: 19051) (SIMS Code: 772612)

-and Certificate of the American Chemical Society
+Degree in Liberal Arts and Sciences and Certificate of the American Chemical Society

 All candidates for a degree in liberal arts and sciences must complete the graduation requirements listed in the section of this catalog on "Graduation Requirements."
-Candidates who wish to graduate with 120 units must complete both American Institutions courses at the upper division level.
 No more than 49 units in chemistry courses can apply to the degree.